huggingface/datasets/datasets/mr_polarity/README.md

 {
     'label': 1,
-    'text': "director robert zemekis must be given an equal amount of praise for overseeing the entire production , which included hundreds of animators . "
+    'text': "director robert zemekis must be given an equal amount of praise for overseeing the entire production, which included hundreds of animators. "
 }

 ### Data Fields

-[Needs More Information]
+- `text`: A sentence from a movie review.
+- `label`: Sentiment; 0 = negative, 1 = positive

 ### Data Splits

-[Needs More Information]
+The original dataset was not divided into splits, therefore we are only providing a 'train' split which contains 5331 positive and 5331 negative examples.

 ## Dataset Creation